Geeksfino/finclip-chatkit/docs/guides/prompt-starters.md

 - ✅ This should happen automatically - check framework logs
 - ✅ Verify message was actually sent (check conversation state)
 - ✅ Ensure you're not manually showing starters after message send
+- ✅ In auto-hide mode, starters should hide and cannot be re-shown
+- ✅ In manual mode, you can programmatically re-show, but they still hide after user interaction

 ### Custom Callback Not Called